mmlak-0109/Make-Effective-Data-Visualization/README.md

 ## Design

 I began my exploration of the data initially in a spreadsheet, but I made my initial plots using dimple.
-I began by making a one or two satterplots and bar-graphs, but I pretty quickly went ahead and made all the plots I could think of.
+I began by making one or two satterplots and bar-graphs, but I pretty quickly went ahead and made all the plots I could think of.
 After getting all of the charts made individually, I decided I wanted to break the data into two different sections.

 ## Feedback